OzCabiri/TAU-Homework/Clustering-Algorithms/SymNMF_v1/README.md

 This project was written by [Oz Cabiri](https://github.com/OzCabiri) and [Assaf Yaron](https://github.com/assafyaron).<br/>
 We are students so we are open to any criticism you might have so we can improve.

-You can also contact us on LinkedIn: [Oz Cabiri](https://linkedin.com/in/oz-cabiri), [Assaf Yaron](https://www.linkedin.com/in/assafyaron/)
+Contact us here or on LinkedIn: [Oz Cabiri](https://linkedin.com/in/oz-cabiri), [Assaf Yaron](https://www.linkedin.com/in/assafyaron/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>